scalabli/reperio/README.md

   </a>
 </p>

 Reperio is a Latin word, which means to find/obtain.
 This software uses dark majic to host a phony website that requests your location.
- Read more on <a href="https://thewhiteh4t.github.io"> thewhiteh4t's Blog </a>.Seeker Hosts a fake website which asks for Location Permission and if the target allows it, we can get :
+If the target allows it, you can get :

+* Device Model
+* Operating System
+* Phone Specs(RAM, CPU Cores, GPU information, screen resolution)
+* Browser Name
+* Public IP Address
+* Local IP Address
+* Local Port
 * Longitude
 * Latitude
 * Accuracy